belasi01/Cops/README.md

-Normally the code will run without errors, except if the data is not good (a very bad profile that was recorded by error on the field) or if you have made a mistake in the **init.cops.dat** file (e.g. often you did not changed Master to NA for field *instruments.others*, or you made a mistake in the date/time format, etc.) or if the data file was recorded specifically for the Bioshade measurements.
+Normally the code will run without errors, except if the data is not good (a very bad profile that was recorded by error on the field) or if you have made a mistake in the **init.cops.dat** file (e.g. often you did not change Master to NA for field *instruments.others*, or you made a mistake in the date/time format, etc.) or if the data file was recorded specifically for the Bioshade measurements.

 ## Step 2: Preliminary analysis of the results output and processing parameters adjustment

-First of all, when the code is run without error, it creates two (or three) new directories (BIN/, PDF/, and optionnaly ASC/) in the working directory as well as two ASCII files names **absorption.cops.dat** and **select.cops.dat** (version prior 4.0 generated a file named **remove.cops.dat**).
-The former is the file you have to edit if you want to correct for instrument self-shaddow effect (see above) using measured absorption coefficients (one line per profile).
+First of all, when the code is run without error, it creates two (or three) new directories (BIN/, PDF/, and optionally ASC/) in the working directory as well as two ASCII files named **absorption.cops.dat** and **select.cops.dat** (version prior 4.0 generated a file named **remove.cops.dat**).
+The former is the file you have to edit if you want to correct for instrument self-shadow effect (see above) using measured absorption coefficients (one line per profile).

 ### The **select.cops.dat** file

-The **select.cops.dat** file lists the same file names found in **info.cops.dat** follow by three parameters separated by semi-columns.
+The **select.cops.dat** file lists the same file names found in **info.cops.dat** followed by three parameters separated by semi-colons.
 The second column is an integer (0,1,2 or 3) indicating the type of C-OPS cast.
-By default, all file are set to 1, which consider a normal light profile.
+By default, all files are set to 1, which consider a normal light profile.
 To remove profile, we change the integer to 0.
-Other C-OPS cast are Bioshade (2) or under-ice profile (3).
+Other C-OPS casts are Bioshade (2) or under-ice profile (3).
 In case of an under-ice profile, no extrapolation to the air-sea interface is performed and sub-surface AOP (nLw, Lw, Rrs, etc) are not calculated.
-The columns 3 and 4 are specifying the best extrapolation methods for the remote sensing reflectance (Rrs) calculation and for Kd (not implement yet).
+The columns 3 and 4 are specifying the best extrapolation methods for the remote sensing reflectance (Rrs) calculation and for Kd (not implemented yet).
 Therefore the third column will accept **Rrs.0p.linear** or **Rrs.0p** for linear and loess extrapolation, respectively.

 Let’s focus now on the PDF/ directory in which one PDF per profile was